WhatsApp likely to allow users to hide online status soon

-San Francisco, Sep 7 (IANS) Facebook-owned WhatsApp will reportedly let users hide their online status from anyone who can't be trusted.
+San Francisco: Facebook-owned WhatsApp will reportedly let users hide their online status from anyone who can't be trusted.

 As spotted by WABetaInfo, new privacy tools are in development to allow control over exactly who can see parts of a user's profile, reports Android Police.